fio1982/PipeEdge/README.md

 go mod vendor

 # Note
-if above environment cannot be established, you can download from https://drive.google.com/file/d/1BRS7d2bV7XdPL_DTPppjjFaEOMPAw30v/view?usp=sharing copy the folders in side bft to src/github.com/hyperledger/fabric/bft DO NOT delete bin file
+if above environment cannot be established, you can download binaries from https://drive.google.com/file/d/1BRS7d2bV7XdPL_DTPppjjFaEOMPAw30v/view?usp=sharing copy the folders in side bft to src/github.com/hyperledger/fabric/bft DO NOT delete bin file

-# build bft network
+# Build bft network
 - start network with couchdb
 in bft/pbft-network folder run: